 Holidays are approaching at a steady pace which means it’s time to prepare to take time off and enjoy the holiday season.
 If you feel panicked just thinking about the theoretic possibility of letting your business run itself for a while, you’ve come to the right place.

-I’ve noticed that many self-employed people have difficulties taking time off.
+I’ve noticed that many self-employed people have difficulty taking time off.
 If you’re the only one in your business it feels like everything is going to collapse when you step out of it for a second.
 Do you just put everything on hold?
 Hire help?
 Check emails while sipping cocktails?
+How?

 It’s tricky.
 Today we’re going to talk about why it’s so important to step out of your business every once in a while and how to do it without your business collapsing while you’re gone.
 This applies to the holidays, vacations or even short breaks when life gets in the way.

 This post contains affiliate links, which means if you sign up and subscribe, I may receive a commission (at no additional cost to you).
 Read my affiliate disclaimer for more information about what I do and do not promote.